Future of Work: CEOs’ new role as ‘armchair epidemiologists’ means more flexible plans

 “We found that an in-house technology team is absolutely critical,” Blumenthal said.

 The company, which went public last year, now employs more than 3,000 workers at 160 bricks-and-mortar stores in the United States and Canada, and two manufacturing facilities.
 Revenue for its fiscal third quarter ended Sept.
 30 rose 32 percent from a year earlier to $137.4 million.
 Its active customers grew 23 percent from the same period in 2020 to 2.15 million.
-But its stock price has dropped about 40 percent since the company’s initial public offering, and its quarterly net loss has more than doubled year-over-year, some of which is due to IPO-related expenses.
+But its stock price has dropped about 40 percent since the company’s direct listing, and its quarterly net loss has more than doubled year-over-year, some of which is due to listing-related expenses.

 Despite its challenges, Blumenthal says, Warby Parker plans to continue investing in the research and development of technologies that could aid optometrists and consumers who need corrective lenses.
 Here’s what Blumenthal told us about the future of work and the outlook for the industry.
 The following interview has been edited for length and clarity.